MathYourLife/emoti-reader/README.md

 My playground for creating a system to track and display the emotion of a book while being read

+## Test Books

+Based on the suggestions from some trusted former colleagues at Newmarket, these books cover a wide range of emotions from various characters.

+* Memoir by Cheryl Strayed called Wild
+* a John Irving book
+* Ordinary Grace by William Kent Krueger
+* Through Black Spruce by Joseph Boyden
+* The Art of Fielding
+* The Book Thief
+* Alena, by Rachel Pastan
+* Fault in our Stars, by John Green
+* Pillars of the earth

 ## Current Status

 Use heka as an input stream.
 Through chef, heka is configured to